Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 More detailed description of configuration parameters is provided in a dedicated section.
 The following use cases are the most important:

-* `cfg list` - list all configuration params, one per line, each line is formatted as follows:
+* `cfg list` - list all configuration parameters, one per line, each line is formatted as follows:
 `name = value [min, max] (default)`.
 Floating point parameters are rendered with explicit decimal separator, e.g. `1.0` rather than `1`.

 * `cfg set <name> <value>` - assign the parameter a new value.
 The response may contain `Error:` followed by the description of the error in case of failure.
+It is recommended to execute `cfg list` afterwards to check if the value was updated.

 * `cfg save` - save the current configuration into the non-volatile memory.